 Broadway Cast, 2019 (Verve-Decca Broadway) (2 / 5) Daniel Fish directed this radically reinterpreted production of Oklahoma! and, in so doing, largely contradicted the tone, spirit, and worldview set forth by the show’s creators.
 Yet the disrespectful elements of this revisal were mostly limited to the staging, the choreography, and the direction of the actors — for example, the implication of a homoerotic attraction between Curly and Jud, the addition of a sex act (not seen, but clearly heard in darkness ) between Jud and Laurey, the ridiculous re-conception of the dream ballet, and the murder of Jud by Curly in cold blood.
 Meanwhile, the adaptation and performance of the score were quite well done and pleasing overall, with the major exception of the dream ballet (see below).
 For the most part, Daniel Kluger skillfully re-orchestrated the classic R&H songs for a country-style band and, with some help from Nathan Koci, effectively rearranged the choruses for a singing ensemble much smaller than what would be heard in a traditional presentation of this score.
 Two of the lead singers are standouts: Damon Daunno is a warm, sexy, pleasantly yodeling Curly, and Ali Stroker a high-spirited, country-belting Ado Annie.
 Also very listenable are James Davis’s appealing Will Parker and Patrick Vail’s damaged yet empathetic Jud.
-But Rebecca Naomi Jones is unpleasant to hear in most of Laurey’s music, especially when required to sing way above her natural alto range due to someone’s strange decision not to lower the keys of certain songs far enough for her benefit.
+But Rebecca Naomi Jones is unpleasant to hear in most of Laurey’s music, especially when required to sing way above her natural alto range due to someone’s strange decision not to lower the keys of certain songs far enough for her comfort.
 And even where the keys have been transposed to fit Jones’s range, she still dissatisfies because her vocal timbre is so ill-suited to the role.
 Her performance plus the totally destructive, complete rearrangement of the music for the dream ballet (here dominated by “fuzz guitar”) drag this recording down from the higher estimation it would otherwise have received. — Michael Portantiere